Vyral/justin-udy-recruiting/_posts/2021-12-03-digging-deep-to-find-new-business.md

 {% include pullquote.html %}

-It’s tough prospecting every day but **when you schedule a time to work on that month’s outreach project, it becomes a lot easier.** Sending a video, physical mail, and even phone calls will make you stand out in this business of connections.
+It’s tough prospecting every day, but **when you schedule a time to work on that month’s outreach project, it becomes a lot easier.** Sending a video, physical mail, and even making phone calls will make you stand out in this business of connections.
 This is an extra way to dig a little bit deeper with your clients, get them to know you, and remember you.

-If you're looking for free business consultation or you have any questions, reach out to us.
+If you'd like a free business consultation or have any questions, reach out to us.
 We’d love to help you.